General Information

 chest congestion (expectorant), POSSIBLY opens breathing passages (bronchodilator),

-nasal congestion, infection, nosebleeds, sore throat, tonsillitis, postnasal drip, whooping
+nasal congestion, infection, sore throat, tonsillitis, postnasal drip, whooping

 cough symptoms(pertussis), clarity of voice-decongestant